Islamist insurgency in Burkina Faso

-An ongoing war and civil conflict between the Government of Burkina Faso and Islamist rebels began in August 2015 and has led to the displacement of 1.9 million people and the deaths of at least 2,000 civilians and combatants.
+An ongoing war and civil conflict between the Government of Burkina Faso and Jihadist African wings of Al-Qaeda began in August 2015 and has led to the displacement of over 2 million people and the deaths of at least 20,000 civilians and combatants.

-The war has been interpreted as being the Burkinabè theatre of the insurgency in the Sahel.
+The war has been interpreted as being the Burkinabé theatre of the insurgency in the Sahel.

 Background

 Blaise Compaoré, president of Burkina Faso from 1987 to 2014, treated Islamists somewhat better than French colonial officials did.
-Compaore's Mauritanian advisor, Moustapha Ould Limam Chafi and General Gilbert Diendéré both contacted several Islamist leaders in order to free hostages held by these groups.
+Compaore's Mauritanian advisor, Moustapha Ould Limam Chafi, and General Gilbert Diendéré, both contacted several Islamist leaders in order to free hostages held by these groups.

 Burkina Faso acted as a mediator during the Mali War between rebels and the government.
 Burkina Faso led an intervention into the country in 2013.
 However, in November 2014, Compaoré was overthrown, marking the end of his rule and creating a scenario of instability.